-The Council has no power to compel developers to provide voluntary CBCs, however, we will be proactive, consistent, and transparent in our approach to working with private and public sector partners, in partnership with our local communities, to secure meaningful and sustainable benefits.
+CBCs are not taken into account when determining any application for planning consent and the Council has no power to compel developers to provide voluntary CBCs, however, we will be proactive, consistent, and transparent in our approach to working with private and public sector partners, in partnership with our local communities, to encourage and secure meaningful and sustainable benefits.

 This guidance is aimed at developers and communities and sets out the Council's expectations in relation to CBCs.
-It serves as a source of advice to both sides of the

-CBC equation, the developer, and the local community in which the development is situated.
+It serves as a source of advice to both sides of the CBC equation, the developer, and the local community in which the development is situated.